Reviews You Can Rely On

 Pole Design Collapsible

-At almost one pound per pair, the Trail Back is noticeably heavier than carbon fiber models.
-It is built like a tank, and if you're counting ounces for a thru-hike, the military-grade durability may be too much.
+The aluminum Trail Back is noticeably heavier than carbon fiber models.
+It's built like a tank, and if you're counting ounces for a thru-hike, the military-grade durability may be too much.
 The Trail Back's foam grip isn't fancy, but it is a comfortable size for most people.
 If you're more interested in a comfortable cork grip, the Leki Lhasa AS is a similar telescoping pole that's affordable and durable.
 At the end of the day, the Trail Back is a workhorse: dependable, straightforward, and built to last.
-As such, it is an excellent choice for beginner backpackers, family or community equipment, and anyone carrying very heavy loads.
+We recommend this pole for beginner backpackers, family or community equipment, and anyone carrying very heavy loads.

 Read more: Black Diamond Trail Back review